UT Tyler Soules College of Business

-The deadline for accepting applications for Fall 2013 is now closed.
-If you are interested in applying, applications will be accepted through March 1, 2014 for the Fall 2014 semester.
-This program takes new, qualifying applicants each Fall.
-Doctoral applicants must complete this process before being considered for admittance into the Ph.D. program in Human Resource Development with an emphasis in Organizational Development and Change (HRD/ODC).
+Applications will be accepted through April 1, 2019, for the Fall 2019 semester.
+This program takes new, qualifying applicants each fall.
+Doctoral applicants must complete this process before being considered for admittance into the Ph.D. program in human resource development with an emphasis in organizational development and change (HRD/ODC).
 For those applying for financial aid, please visit the Office of Financial Aid website and submit your Ph.D. application materials before the deadline designated by that office.

 Doctoral Application Requirements